anatol/pacoloco/README.md

   sublime:
     url: https://download.sublimetext.com/arch/stable/x86_64
 ```

-`cache_dir` is the cache directory, this location needs to read/writable by the server process.
+* `cache_dir` is the cache directory, this location needs to read/writable by the server process.
-`purge_files_after` specifies inactivity duration (in seconds) after which the file should be removed from the cache.
+* `purge_files_after` specifies inactivity duration (in seconds) after which the file should be removed from the cache.
 This functionality uses unix "AccessTime" field to find out inactive files.
-`port` is the server port.
+* `port` is the server port.
+* `download_timeout` is a timeout (in seconds) for internet->cache downloads.
+If a remote server gets slow and file download takes longer than this will be terminated.
+Default value is `0` that means no timeout.
-`repos` is a list of repositories to mirror.
+* `repos` is a list of repositories to mirror.
 Each repo needs `name` and url of its Arch mirrors.
 Note that url can be specified either with `url` or `urls` properties, one and only one can be used for each repo configuration.

 With the example configured above `http://YOURSERVER:9129/repo/archlinux` looks exactly like an Arch pacman mirror.
 For example a request to `http://YOURSERVER:9129/repo/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst` will be served with file content from `http://mirror.lty.me/archlinux/core/os/x86_64/openssh-8.2p1-3-x86_64.pkg.tar.zst`